-Information Regarding the Courses: According to Fig. 40, finding information regarding third cycle courses is a major concern among doctoral students.
-The information dissemination regarding the third cycle courses needs to improve.
-Also, it must be noted that providing advance information regarding upcoming courses is especially important for Industrial Doctoral candidates, for whom the logistics of fitting the courses into their schedule can be even more complex than for other doctoral students.
+Doctoral students' network semination regarding the third cycle courses needs to improve the settings bed noted that providing advance information regarding upcoming courses is especially important for Industrial Doctoral candidates, for whom the logistics of fitting the courses into their schedule can be even more complex than for other doctoral students.
 It should also be noted that for interdisciplinary research candidates, courses that are offered at other schools than the host school might be useful.
 Hence, that information is provided sufficiently in advance is crucial.
-Among the many different ways in which course information is distributed, KTH has two ([C.1], [C.2]) 23 dedicated web pages where it is possible to search for third cycle courses.
+Among the many different ways in which course information is distributed, KTH has two ([C.1], [C.2]) dedicated web pages where it is possible to search for third cycle courses.
 However, these pages are not updated or have become obsolete.
 This can be improved based on simple measures as stated below: